Helping students and teachers pursue their dreams.

-This scholarship is named for Kay Hardy and Gregory Kaslo, long-time supporters of arts and education in the state of Idaho.
-This award is given to high school students enrolled at Wood River High School, Silver Creek High School, or Carey School who are pursuing advanced study in the arts or humanities, including a specific program, trade school, college, an internship or apprenticeship.
+This scholarship is named for Kay Hardy and Gregory Kaslo, longtime supporters of arts and education in the state of Idaho.
+This award is given to high school students enrolled at Wood River High School, Silver Creek High School, or Carey School who are pursuing study in the arts or humanities, including a specific program, trade school, college, internship, or apprenticeship.

 High School Arts & Humanities Scholarship